nunopenim/nunopenim/README.md

   - Enthusiast user of [Arch Linux](https://github.com/nunopenim/nunopenim/blob/main/GUIDE_ArchLinuxInstallation.md) (my new favourite distro).
   - Experienced user of Debian and Debian based distros.
   - Not a user of RHEL, Slackware, Gentoo or SUSE (and based distros) but I might be able to learn quickly.
   - Comfortable with the macOS Terminal.
 A little lost in the GUI, but getting used to it.
-I use XCode too!
+Starting to use XCode too!
   - Not too comfortable with Windows, Powershell is a bit confusing to me, will take time to get used.
   - Learning Swift and Dart.
   - Relearning Kotlin.